AuderySun/STVchrono/README.md

 ```

 ## Contact
-If you have any questions or concerns regarding the dataset, please contact throught qiu.yue@aist.go.jp and yanjun.son@aist.go.jp
+If you have any questions or concerns regarding the dataset, please contact through qiu.yue@aist.go.jp and yanjun.son@aist.go.jp